jrheard/blog/_drafts/truthiness-and-short-circuit-evaluation-in-python.md

 Python doesn't limit us to just using `True` and `False` as the condition for `if` statements, though—you can put _any_ expression in there.
 If you put something in an `if` statement's condition section and it's not `True` or `False`, Python will look at it and decide whether or not it's "truthy".

-According to the [official documentation](https://docs.python.org/3/library/stdtypes.html#truth-value-testing), **everything** i Python is considered truthy except for these things:
+According to the [official documentation](https://docs.python.org/3/library/stdtypes.html#truth-value-testing), **everything** in Python is considered truthy except for these things:

 * `False`
 * `None`